JanSharp/VRCLockstep/notes.md

 ## Game State Events

-Game state events are raised on every client in the exact same order on the same game tick.
+Game state safe events are raised on every client in the exact same order on the same game tick.

-Only inside of these events, modification of game states and changing Lockstep event registration is allowed.
+Only inside of these events, modification of game states is allowed.
 See [game states](#game-states) for what rules to follow when modifying game states.

 - `OnInit()` (This is [special](#first-client).
 Also, it only runs on the first client, but at that time it is the only - therefore every - client.)
-- `OnClientJoined(int playerId)`
-- `OnClientCaughtUp(int playerId)`
-- `OnClientLeft(int playerId)`
+- `OnClientJoined()` Use `JoinedPlayerId` from the lockstep api.
+- `OnClientCaughtUp()` Use `CatchingUpPlayerId` from the lockstep api.
+- `OnClientLeft()` Use `LeftPlayerId` from the lockstep api.
+- `OnMasterChanged` Use `OldMasterPlayerId` and `MasterPlayerId` from the lockstep api.
 - `OnTick()`
 - `OnImportStart()` Use import related properties on Lockstep inside this event to know more about the import process.
 - `OnImportedGameState()` Use import related properties on Lockstep inside this event to know more about the import process.